Industrial waste heat recovery: save energy and reduce costs

 Working materials

-- Hydrocarbon-based pairs are still under active development
+- Hydrocarbon-based pairs are still under development.

 Advantages

-- Simple setup with a minimal number of moving parts
+- Simple setup with few moving parts.

-- High scalability potential
+- High scalability potential.

 Heat conversion (Organic Rankine cycle)